Dixons sees no let up in UK tablets boom

 "And there's going to be some further product innovation as these tablets get thinner and lighter and more powerful," he said after Dixons beat guidance with a 15 percent rise in underlying profit for the year to April 30.

 Across Europe many store groups are struggling as government efforts to bring down national debt crush consumers' disposable incomes.
-Electrical retailers have been particularly exposed because they sell discretionary goods under cut-price competition from supermarkets and internet retailers such as Amazon.
-On Wednesday No. 3 player Darty reported a 66 percent fall in annual profit.
+Electrical retailers have been particularly exposed because they sell discretionary goods under cut-price competition from supermarkets and internet retailers such as Amazon (AMZN.O).
+On Wednesday No. 3 player Darty DRTY.L reported a 66 percent fall in annual profit.

 But in Britain, Dixons, which trades as Currys and PC World, has benefited from the demise of rival Comet and the partial exit of Jessops and HMV.
 It has also been cutting costs, revamping stores and seeking to improve products, prices and service.